ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 The generated messages in this packages are used on the Teensy microcontroller, which is using [`rosserial`](http://wiki.ros.org/rosserial).
 Integrating these messages requires the following steps.

-- Generate rosserial libraries in a temporary folder
+- Generate rosserial libraries in a temporary folder using the [`make_libraries`](http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages) script:

 ```console
 rosrun rosserial_client make_libraries ~/Arduino/tmp/